zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 - `readmeAcknowledgement`
 - `readmeLicense`

-For example, to change the credits section, we can add following setting to the `build.sbt` file:
+For example, to change the credits section, we can add the following setting to the `build.sbt` file:

 ```scala
 lazy val docs = (project in file("zio-xyz-docs"))